What Does an Addiction Counselor in Alaska Do? What is Their Job Role?

 Counselor Testing & Examination Process

 In Alaska, substance abuse counselors are tested under the National Counselor Examination for Licensure and Certification.
 You may also be given the National Clinical Mental Health Counseling Examination.
-Your test, whichever one you are given, will be given by the National Board of Certified Counselors, Inc. To receive your license to practice substance abuse counseling in Alaska, you have to pass your exam by a certain percentage.
+Your test, whichever one you are given, will be given by the National Board of Certified Counselors, Inc. To receive your substance abuse counselor license to practice in Alaska, you have to pass your exam by a certain percentage.

 If your situation means that you have moved to Alaska from another state, the Alaska board of examiners may accept a passing score given by another nationally recognized exam for professional counselors.
 This exam has to be equal to the national counselor exam or national clinical mental health counseling exam.